cloudkitects/Stellar.Common/README.md

 }
 ```

-User v. intrinsic property name collisions are handled less gracefully, but still work as expected:
+Property name collisions are handled less gracefully; intrinsic properties are preserved using dot access and user properties are only available through indexers:

 ```cs
 [Theory]
 [InlineData("Keys", "one,two")]